 If a student is under 13, parents can use their own gmail account to help their child access Harvard-Westlake Summer classes, or parents can use Google family link to create an email account for their child.

 Please note that you can only use a Harvard-Westlake email account or a personal gmail account (not one from another school) for your Harvard-Westlake summer classes.

 Once you have chosen the courses and programs, you will need to complete the enrollment process.
 After registration opens, click on the registration tab to be directed to our on-line enrollment forms.
 If you are a current Harvard-Westlake student with an active student account, you may bill your student account.
-A student’s Harvard-Westlake account can only be used to pay for that particular student’s summer courses and camps; fees for siblings or other household members must be paid by credit card or check.
+A student’s Harvard-Westlake account can only be used to pay for that particular student’s summer courses and camps; fees for siblings or other household members must be paid by credit card or echeck.
 If you do not have an active Harvard-Westlake student account or do not wish to have your account billed, you must pay the full value of tuition before your child will be enrolled in any course or camp.
-Payment may be made by check or credit card.
-Checks should be made out to Harvard-Westlake School.
+Payment may be made by echeck or credit card.
 Because we purchase books and materials as well as secure teachers based on enrollment, full tuition is due upon registration and spaces will not be held without payment.
 Registrations for open courses will be accepted up to the first day of the class or camp.

 The enrollment deadline for a class or program depends upon its start date:

 May 31: Enrollment Deadline for Programs Beginning in June

 June 20: Enrollment Deadline for Programs Beginning in July